-I am not alone here.
-I walk with many others.
-A thousand statesmen, inventors, saints, scholars, artists, poets, athletes, mystics, seekers, lovers, musicians, and philosophers inhabit this space with us, and imbue us with their wisdom.
+We are not alone here.
+Many others walk with us.
+A thousand statesmen, inventors, saints, scholars, artists, poets, athletes, mystics, seekers, lovers, musicians, and philosophers inhabit this space, and imbue us with their collective wisdom.

 This is our shared space, this Fortress of the Mind.

 We are nourished and guided by their celestial lights.
 Let us explore together, and see what we may find.
 About ourselves, and about our world.

 To our readers, we will here repeat these lines of Lucan (Pharsalia VII.277 and IX.392):